These movie music awards are named in honor of lyricist,

 Bernard Herrmann, Henry Mancini, Alfred Newman, Max Steiner, Miklos Rozsa, Erich Wolfgang Korngold, Dimitri Tiomkin, Franz Waxman, Victor Young, Hugo Friedhofer, Johnny Green, Bronislau Kaper, Alex North, and Elmer Bernstein.

 The songwriters and lyricists are: Sammy Cahn, Johnny Mercer, James Van Heusen, Harry Warren, Jay Livingston and Ray Evans.

-This year, I select a film composer who was one of the greatest from the past half century...
+Now in 2008, I select a film composer who was one of the greatest from the past half century...